Bayesian Modeling for Aggregated Relational Data: A Unified Perspective: Aggregated Relational Data

-\paragraph{Estimating degrees} A key task for ARD models is to estimate the degree of nodes in the ARD sample (also known as personal network size), $d_1,\ldots, d_n$.
+} { Different applications may require a chosen model to capture different social characteristics and it is {essential} that a user is able to identify which social phenomena are explicitly incorporated within a given model.
+In this section we briefly review some of the key properties of popular ARD models and how to {assess} whether a fitted model appropriately accounts for social structures exhibited in the observed data, before then using the estimated model for inference.
+Examining each of these properties for a fitted model can help guide how to expand that model and better describe the underlying social dynamics.
+Figure \ref{fig:model_diagram} visually represents an ordering of ARD models by the complexity of the social dynamics explicitly incorporated through model parameters and structure.
+This ordering can be used to guide the iterative model checking and expansion procedure that underlies the flexibility and power of Bayesian methods \citep{gelman2020bayesian}.
+Finally, we {summarize} methods to fit ARD models and highlight how advanced Bayesian methods can accommodate large scale ARD and complex structures.} \\ \paragraph{Estimating degrees} A key task for ARD models is to estimate the degree of nodes in the ARD sample (also known as personal network size), $d_1,\ldots, d_n$.
 By using synthetic data we will be able to compare the estimated node degrees under each of the models we fit to a ground truth, providing a tool for model comparison and evaluation.
 While this model evaluation is not available in real data, we will use it to verify the results obtained from other model checking methods.
 For observed data, examining histograms or kernel density estimates of the estimated degrees, as we do in Figure \ref{fig:latent_true_degree}, can help verify whether the fitted model provides reasonable estimates for the particular scientific context under study.
+For example, if the degree distribution is not well estimated under the \citet{handcock2004likelihood} model, further expanding the model by accounting for overdispersion may improve overall model fit and degree estimation (see Figure \ref{fig:model_diagram} for an ordering of Bayesian ARD models by complexity).
+Similarly, if there is large variability in degrees across ego groups, expanding the model to explicitly incorporate ego demographics (e.g., a model from the right column of Figure \ref{fig:model_diagram}) may prove useful.